jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 By the time most developers are first exposed to TDD, they’ve spent years programming.
 It’s not part of their discipline.
 The window of receptiveness slams shut quickly.
 And then the practice might only progress slowly, one promotion to management, one retirement, or one funeral at a time.

 The absense of TDD in introductory programming classes is the third reason I alluded to in the [previous blog]( https://jhumelsine.github.io/2024/07/15/tdd.html#why-are-developers-so-reluctant-to-write-tests-first) as to why developers are reluctant to try TDD.
-It was never taught to them during their formative years, and there’s a lot of reluctance for them to change how they’ve been doing things for years.
+It was never taught to them during their formative years, and there’s a lot of reluctance for them to change how they’ve been doing things for from the start.

 I firmly believe that if TDD were taught in introductory programming, then the practice would be so second nature that developers would shutter at the thought of writing any code without writing a specifying test first.

 I envision an introductory TDD curriculum along these lines:
 * Provide all tests in introductory programming with the assignments where they are deactivated except the first one.
 Instruct students to focus upon getting one test to pass at a time.
 Activate a new test as the previously activated tests pass and get the new test to pass without breaking the previously activated tests.
 * Educate them about the provided tests.
 Focus upon why they are useful and how they would go about designing their own.
 * Ween students off tests by providing fewer and fewer as they learn more about creating their own tests.
+Maybe start be describing the behavior to test and let them write the test that specifies that behavior.
 * Once students have learned how to create their own tests, then don’t provide any tests.
 Let them create their own tests.

 # Summary